Guangzhou Food and Travel Guide: Where to eat and shop in Guangzhou!

 I have to say one of the best maintained and most enjoyable zoos I've visited is Chimelong Safari Park in Guangzhou.
 The main highlights are their number of Pandas (including triplets) and the rare White Tigers (in which they own 150 of the 300 White Tigers left in the world).

 You must not miss their show at the Hippo Theatre which is amazing to behold and also their safari park ride - be sure to check the timetables for the show times.

 Two of the triplets happily posing for photos at Chimelong Safari Park.
 I had a really good time here and would highly recommend this place.
 There's also Chimelong Paraside and Water Park which you can visit as well!
 Be sure to look them up before you visit Guangzhou and plan one whole day to visit Chimelong!

-For the latest news on restaurants and dining scene in Brunei – Please follow my Instagram or Snapchat account @thanislim
+For the latest news on travel and dining scene in Asia – Please follow my Instagram account @thanislim

 It would be great if you can follow me @thanislim on instagram where I post micro updates of my food adventures on a daily basis!
 Catch the latest food updates with me via social media!